2014 Oct: Middle East—Strikes Against ISIS: Operation Okra Begins (AI Study Guide)

 See also: 2014 Sep: Inherent Resolve demonstrates coalition ISR–strike integration.

-𝟒. E-7A Wedgetail: Airborne early warning and control providing command and control.
+E-7A Wedgetail: Airborne early warning and battle management aircraft.

 Key Points